Michmcb/CommandLineFluent/README.md

 	.IsOptional(5)); // Optional values will also be typed as ints
 ```

-To use a custom converter, you can do the below, and return a Maybe<Type, string> instance in the WithConverter delegate, where string is the error message.
+To use a custom converter, you can do the below, and return a Converted<Type, string> instance in the WithConverter delegate, where string is the error message.
-Maybe<Type, string> instances are implicitly cast from either of their generic types, automatically denoting success or failure.
+Converted<Type, string> instances are implicitly cast from either of their generic types, automatically denoting success or failure.
-However if you need to return Maybe<string, string>, you need to use Maybe<string, string>.Value() and Maybe<string, string>.Error().
+However if you need to return Converted<string, string>, you need to use Converted<string, string>.Value() and Converted<string, string>.Error().

 ```csharp
 verb.AddOption<MyType>("f", "frobulationIntensity", o => o